Integrate APIs & MCP clients | HeyGen

 Works in AI workflows

-Your existing tools feed data into HeyGen within an AI agent.
+Your existing tools feed data into HeyGen through an AI agent.
 No setup.
 Just load them together.

 Build with HeyGen